Colours-nitkkr/Colours-nitkkr.github.io/index.md

       The challenges the world is facing today are enormous.
 These issues can be inevitably addressed with the help of AI, which is a huge part of the next technological revolution.
-We believe that there's a need to promote the AI culture in colleges to make people become familiar with the ongoing trend in the field of tech, so that they can contribute in solving real world problems. <b>We are the first ever AI Research Club of NIT, Kurukshetra!</b>
+We believe that there's a need to promote the AI culture in colleges to make people aware of the ongoing trend in the field of tech, so that they can contribute in solving real world problems. <b>We are the first ever AI Research Club of NIT, Kurukshetra!</b>
     </div>
     <a href="/contact" class="actionbtn">